Social media is more important than ever for retail investors

 Author: Max Rothery, VP Community at Finimize

-- Educate me --> Insights, opinions, events
+- Educational, jargon-free breakdowns via Insights, opinions, and events

 - A ton of entertainment, with our witty tone and dazzling personalities (right, guys?)

 Brands have an opportunity to leverage social media and build a community of trust

 Retail investors want to learn, and doing that little by little – "micro-learning", if you go for that – is an effective and enjoyable way for them to do just that.
 That opens up a huge opportunity for financial organizations: create a space that fosters idea generation through social media, but also allows investors to validate their ideas through community and data.
 To do that, brands will need to nail how they communicate on social media, build a community based on trust, and – most importantly – work to stay top of mind for retail investors.